 What is Gluten?

-Gluten is a group of proteins found in certain grains such as barley, wheat, and rye.
-It is responsible for the elasticity and texture of dough and is also used as an additive in the food industry to improve the texture of baked products.
-Recently, the term “gluten-free” has become widespread due to the prevalence of celiac disease, a condition where the immune system attacks gluten, leading to damage to the small intestine and a decline in nutrient absorption.
+It is a group of proteins found in certain grains such as barley, wheat, and rye.
+It is responsible for the elasticity and texture of dough and is also used as an additive in the food industry to improve the texture of baked products like croissant.
+Recently, this term has become widespread due to the prevalence of celiac disease, a condition where the immune system attacks it, leading to damage to the small intestine and a decline in nutrient absorption.

 Besides celiac disease, there are other conditions including gluten intolerance and food sensitivities towards gluten, which are not celiac but manifest symptoms such as digestive disorders, fatigue, headaches, and other symptoms.